MicroEJ/docs/SDK6UserGuide/createProject.rst

 Create a Project
 ================

-This chapter explains the different ways to create a new project.
+This chapter explains the different ways to create a new Application, Library or Mock project.
+If you want to create a VEE Port project, refer to the :ref:`sdk_6_veeport_create` section.

 .. note::
   The different project creation systems do not produce exactly the same project content and structure.